Divine providence in Judaism: R. David Nieto

+Although he maintained the idea of an unchanging nature of general providence, as natural laws, he argued against the concept of determinism regarding the particular providence of free will.

 Contemporary Orthodox thought

 Both of the above approaches continue to influence contemporary Orthodox Judaism.
-In general, Nachmanides' view is influential in Haredi Judaism, while Maimonides' view — in addition to Nachmanides' — underpins much of Modern Orthodox thought.
+In general, Nachmanides' view is influential in Haredi Judaism, while Maimonides' view—in addition to Nachmanides'—underpins much of Modern Orthodox thought.
 Note that the Hassidic approach departs somewhat from these; see detail below.

 The difference between the approaches of Nachmanides and Rambam manifests particularly in the importance assigned to, and attitudes toward, three areas: